 Once you have decided what belongings you no longer need, the next thing to do is sell them.
 There are many ways to sell items including:

-Sell items online using sites like eBay and Gumtree
+- Sell items online using sites like eBay, Gumtree or Facebook Marketplace.

 Any money that you make from selling these items can go towards new furniture if you require a new wardrobe or smaller dining table.